ik0o0/lyla/README.md

       .finalize()
       .build();

-  initSQLiteDatabase("database.db", [User, Post]);
+  initSQLiteDatabase("example.db", [User, Post]);
 }
 ```

-This will create a SQLite database example.db with a users table containing id and username columns.
+This will create a SQLite database example.db with a users table containing id and username columns and a posts table containing id and userId columns.

 ## 🛣️ Roadmap
 - ✅ SQLite support